Ballet and Wilderness

 Lukas Laux, who has accompanied and supported the project from the outset, emphasises a pragmatic benefit that played a key role in the launch of the project: “We can reach new target groups through the performances and exhibitions.
 The Munich cultural audience learns what wilderness means, and the local Bavarian residents have the opportunity to get to know high culture from the state capital.
 So ballet and wilderness as a kind of public relations show for nature and culture with mutual benefits?
 Karl-Friedrich Sinner, acting director of the national park at the start of the project, comments on the first photographic results of the project: “The pictures are an excellent message of the national park idea.
 Although our motto is ‘Let nature be nature’, people and their relationship with nature are always at the centre of our work.

 Twenty years later, Maya von Ahnen substantiates the visionary statement made by the National Park Director in 2004 with regard to the new “Environmental Humanities” degree programme, saying: “People’s relationship with nature clearly calls for a readjustment, a constant review.
-Von Ahnen, who herself has some experience in ballet and semi-professional modern dance, asked around in the industry and came across the so-called “multispecies dancing” of the avant-garde group “Loup”, which is about “dancing in the presence of other organisms, not transforming into them or imitating them, but presenting yourself to them, dancing because of them.”
+Von Ahnen who has some experience in ballet and modern dance in the semi-professional field, during her research became acquainted with works by the avant-garde performer Loup Rivière and her idea of “dancing in the presence of other organisms, not transforming into them or imitating them, but presenting yourself to them, dancing because of them.”
+For a short time, the ecosystem is the reason for artists and people to be in the world.
+A radical thought: the United Nations’ idea of “ecosystem services”, according to which ecosystems can be calculated according to their long-term economic value for humans, is reversed by modern dance.
+Now the question is, what can we do for the other (wild) world around us?
+How can we „entertain“ this world, also in the archaic sense of „keeping up“ and „giving hospitality“?

-Aldo Leopold, an American forest scientist and writer who is considered one of the early pioneers of the environmental humanities, wrote in the 1940s: “I dare say that few conservationists have any intention or desire to contribute to art and literature, yet the ecological dramas we discover when we try to care for the animal and plant world are in no way inferior to the human drama as a subject for the visual arts.
-Isn’t it a little pathetic that poets and musicians have to deal with hackneyed mythologies and folklore as a medium for art and ignore the dramas of ecology and evolution?”
+Aldo Leopold, an American forest scientist and writer is considered one of the early pioneers of the environmental humanities.
+In the nineteen forties he wrote about conservationists: „I daresay that only a few have any intent or desire to contribute to art and literature, yet the ecological dramas which we must discover if we are to manage wildlife are inferior only to the human drama as subject matter for the fine arts.
+Is it not a little pathetic that poets and musicians must paw over shopworn mythologies and folklores as media for art, and ignore the dramas of ecology and evolution?“

-How the “dramas of ecology and evolution” can be realised artistically and choreographically will be the subject of a workshop with Maya von Ahnen and the Bavarian Youth Ballet next year.
-Of course, it remains to be seen whether this can one day become a wilderness choreography of its own or even a “key work”, as optimistically declared in the declaration of intent between the Ministry of the Environment and the Heinz Bosl Foundation.
+How the “dramas of ecology and evolution” could be realised artistically and choreographically will be the subject of a workshop with Maya von Ahnen and the Bavarian Junior Ballet next year.
+Of course, it remains to be seen whether this can one day become a wilderness choreography of its own or even a “key work”, as optimistically declared in the declaration of intent between the Ministry of the Environment and the Heinz-Bosl-Foundation.

 In any case, a start has been made.
 At the end of the excursion, Lukas Laux hands out bright green wilderness notebooks in which some of the dancers write down their impressions.
 Perhaps the most detailed and poetic comments come from Rebecca Rudolf, the dancer who experienced a particular rollercoaster of emotions in the Bavarian wilderness: